storybookjs/react-native/docs/src/pages/configurations/default-config/index.md

 title: 'Default Config'
 ---

-Let's learn about the default config comes with Storybook.
+Let's learn about the default config that comes with Storybook.

 ## Babel